How do doctors or therapists track what is happening with a patient or client from one visit to the next?

 Years ago, this type of communication was not easy.
-It often meant that a patient or client had to remember from visit-to-visit what they said to one doctor, and then to another.
+It often meant that a client had to remember from visit to visit what they said to one doctor and then to another.

 Now, medical professionals use SOAP notes for this purpose.
-This type of note-taking system offers one clear advantage: Consistent, clear information about each patient or client during each visit to a provider.
+This type of note-taking system offers one clear advantage: consistent, clear information about each patient during each visit to a provider.
 When the providers are part of the same group, this information can be easily shared.

 SOAP notes are structured and ordered so that only vital and pertinent information is included.
-Initially developed by Larry Weed fifty years ago, these notes provide a “framework for evaluating information [and a] cognitive framework for clinical reasoning,” (Gossman, Lew, & Ghassemzadeh, 2020).
+Initially developed by Larry Weed 50 years ago, these notes provide a “framework for evaluating information [and a] cognitive framework for clinical reasoning” (Gossman, Lew, & Ghassemzadeh, 2020).